lielbsh/Pacman/README.md

 - **Purpose**: Represents a ghost character that moves around the board and interacts with PacMan.
 - **Methods**:
   - `ghost()`: Initializes or updates the ghost's behavior.
-  - `move()`: Determines and executes the ghost's movement on the board.
+  - `setSmartDirection()`: Determines the ghost's movement on the board and changes the nexstStep.
+  - `chaseHorizontal` and `chaseVertical`: helper's functions.
 - **Attributes**:
   - `predator` - Boolean indicating if the ghost is in predator mode (i.e., can harm PacMan).
+  - `direction` - char

 ---